 Jason began his journey as a social justice advocate in 2009 within his hometown of Lower Merion, PA.
 Upon learning that there were no non-discrimination protections for LGBTQ people in Pennsylvania, he became determined to help pass a local law to do so.
 After over two years of working with civic leaders across the township, which is one of the largest municipalities in the state, the Lower Merion Township Board of Commissioners unanimously adopted the ordinance.
 This victory provided him the opportunity to organize with advocates in nearly a dozen other Philadelphia suburbs to pass their own ordinances.
 He spearheaded the formation of the Suburban and Rural Alliance of Pennsylvania to support that work.

 Jason has received numerous distinctions for his advocacy including being named one of the top 12 LGBTQ student leaders in the United States by Campus Pride.
 At the University of Pennsylvania he has served as the Vice-Chair for Political Affairs of the Lambda Alliance and the Chair of J-Bagel, Penn’s Jewish LGBTQ community.
-At the University of Pittsburgh Law School, he serves as Vice-President of OUTlaw.
+At the University of Pittsburgh Law School, he serves as President of OUTlaw.
+He spoke at the United Nations for the International Day Against Homophobia, Transphobia, and Biphobia in 2017.
 His work has been profiled in newspapers and blogs across the county.